rahul-ghadge/spring-boot-h2-ehcache-delegation/README.md

 4. #### Read operation for Super Heroes

     In **SuperHeroController.java** class,
-    we have exposed 5 endpoints for basic CRUD operations
+    we have exposed 3 endpoints for basic READ operations
     - GET All Super Heroes
     - GET by ID
     - GET by ID IN